scottgal/mostlylucid.eufysecurity/README.md

 This is free and unencumbered software released into the public domain.
 See [UNLICENSE](UNLICENSE) file for details.

+This project is a port of the [eufy-security-client](https://github.com/bropat/eufy-security-client) TypeScript library by bropat, which is licensed under the MIT License.
+See the [original license](https://github.com/bropat/eufy-security-client/blob/master/LICENSE) and [THIRD-PARTY-NOTICES](THIRD-PARTY-NOTICES.md) for attribution details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.